Undergraduate Course: Structural Analysis of Rocks and Regions (SARR) (EASC09052)

 |Additional Information (Assessment)

-||Coursework: 50% Exam: 50%
+Coursework: 50% Exam: 50%

 The course is assessed through an independently produced, professional 15-minute oral presentation (50% of the final mark), where you explore pre-formulated research questions on one of the field areas.
 You will receive the questions and assessment criteria in week 3 and then have until week 10 to prepare a talk.
 To do so, you have access to a wide range of research papers and are encouraged to source further material online.
 Between week 3 and 10, instructors are available to give you feedback on your progress and the quality of your work.
-You will have to present your progress to your peers and get formative feedback in week 6.
+From 2020 onward, you will have to present your progress to your peers and get formative feedback in week 6.

-The exam is 50% of the final mark and its format will depend on the circumstances with respect to the Covid-19 situation.
+The exam is 50% of the final mark and its format will depend on the circumstances with respect to the covid-19 situation.
 You will be informed when the course begins.

 ¿ Progress Presentation (Formative) ¿ Semester 2, Monday Week 6